 Villa Las Estrellas

 As we mentioned, there aren’t any traditional cities in Antarctica but Villa Las Estrellas is probably the closest thing to it.
-Now, if you’re picturing a bustling metropolis, let’s dial those expectations down to a cozy, frost-kissed neighborhood.
-Here, the term ‘traffic jam’ refers to the occasional penguin waddling across your path, and ‘street noise’ is the symphony of glacial creaks and the whoosh of the relentless wind.
+Now, if you’re picturing a bustling metropolis, let’s dial those expectations down a bit.
+Here, the term ‘traffic jam’ refers to the occasional penguin waddling across your path.

-In Villa Las Estrellas, life pirouettes around a smattering of colorful homes that cling together for warmth, a school where chalkboards narrate tales of polar adventures, and a tiny hospital where the only thing warmer than the heater is the hearty welcome you’ll receive.
+There are a few charming hours, the main research station, a school, and a tiny hospital and that’s about it.
 It’s an isolated place where your local grocer doubles as the town’s ski instructor and where sending a postcard home means entrusting your words to the slow but steady ‘polar express’.

 Esperanza Base